djanderson/aho/README.md

 # But why?

-To explore the deep corners of GNU Awk (_gawk_) and Git.

- - Can AWK read and write Git's binary `index` file?
- - Where does AWK start to break down as a general-purpose programming language?
- - How does Git magic actually work?
- - etc...

-I will write-up my takeaways in this README as I get more features implemented.
+I've had the irrational desire to write something substantial in AWK for a while.
+Figured I might as well learn some Git internals while I scratch this itch.

 # Quickstart

 You'll need `gawk` >= 5.0, and I currently use `pigz` for zlib compression.
-Everything else should be provided by coreutils.
+Everything else should be provided by GNU coreutils.
+In other words, this should run on most linuxes, not so much on BSDs/Mac.

 ```bash
 $ source ./modpath